Connecticut Violent Death Reporting System (CTVDRS)

 “Our mission is to collect, analyze, and disseminate accurate and comprehensive de-identified, aggregate Information of violent deaths in Connecticut to inform effective and efficient prevention strategies and public policies necessary for public safety and community well-being.”

-An advisory board was created at the beginning of the CTVDRS project to facilitate the development and monitor ongoing progress of the project.
-The board meets quarterly and focuses on providing technical advice and when necessary, offer strategic support in data procurement.
-In addition, the board will assist in the development and articulation of effective, violent death prevention strategies including problem identification, policy development and evaluation.
+An advisory board was created at the beginning of the CTVDRS project to facilitate the development and monitor the ongoing progress of the project.
+The board meets quarterly and focuses on providing technical advice and, when necessary, offering strategic support in data procurement.
+In addition, the board will assist in the development and articulation of effective violent death prevention strategies including problem identification, policy development, and evaluation.

 CTVDRS AB Presentation: CT Violent Deaths 2015-2020